valmadera/SQL_project_data_job_analysis/README.md

 *Graph built on Excel by Valeria Madera*

 ### 3. In which countries are the top-paying opportunities for any remote job in data analysis?
 What are their demand?
-To identify the top-paying countries for remote jobs in the field I joined the job posting table with the companies table, so I could relate the companies' location, then filtered by location, job posting country, and number of offers, **regardless of job position**.
+To identify the top-paying countries for remote jobs in the field I joined the job posting table with the companies table, so I could relate the companies' location, then filtered by location, job posting country, and number of offers, regardless of job position.

 This query highlights the highest-paying countries, the number of offers they have, and their average year salary.